gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    As it is required to establish the DTLS connection at the beginning of the SCTP association, either of the peers should never send any SCTP user messages that are not protected by DTLS.
-So, the case that an endpoint receives data that is not either DTLS messages on Stream 0 or protected user messages in the form of a sequence of DTLS Records on any stream is a protocol violation.
+So, the case that an endpoint receives data that is not either DTLS messages or protected user messages in the form of a sequence of DTLS Records on any stream is a protocol violation.
 The receiver MAY terminate the SCTP association due to this protocol violation.
 Implementations that does not have a DTLS endpoint immediately ready on SCTP handshake completion will have to ensure correct caching of the messages until the DTLS endpoint is ready.